sszxc/sszxc.github.io/content/gophd.md

 comments: false
 ---

-👋🤓 Hi, I am Xuechao Zhang.
+👋🤓 Hi, I am Xuechao Zhang (pronounced like "Sue-chow Jang").

 I am writing this page to express my motivation for pursuing a PhD.
 And I also hope to provide a more comprehensive introduction of myself to facilitate the mutual selection between potential supervisors and myself.